halflearned/FHHPS/README.md

 ## Python API

 You can also run FHHPS from within Python.
-Users familiar with `statsmodels` or `scikit-learn` will be familiar with the syntax.
+Users of the `statsmodels` or `scikit-learn` packages will be familiar with the syntax.
 Here's an example.

 ```python
 # Importing.
 Make sure fhhps.py is in the same directory!